 “I remember meeting with Juan when he was applying to law school, and I was really impressed with him and his life experience,” Parlow said.
 “Juan is a relentlessly positive person who has brought so much to the Fowler School of Law community during his first semester here.”

-Valdez’s legal education is being paid for by Veterans vocational rehabilitation benefits, but in addition to the GI Bill, there are other benefits and supports available to former service members through Chapman’s Veteran Resources Center.
+Valdez’s legal education is being paid for by Veterans vocational rehabilitation benefits, but in addition to the GI Bill, there are other benefits and supports available to former service members through Chapman’s Veterans Resource Center.

 A Comforting Presence

 Around Kennedy Hall, Valdez is hard to miss with Tank close at hand.